Neighborhood Attention Transformer

-Liu et al.~\cite{liu2022convnet} recently proposed a new CNN architecture influenced by models such as Swin, dubbed ConvNeXt.
+Liu et al.~\cite{liu2022convnet} proposed a new CNN architecture influenced by models such as Swin, dubbed ConvNeXt.
 These models are not attention-based, and manage to outperform Swin across different vision tasks.
 This work has since served as a new CNN baseline for fair comparison of convolutional models and attention-based models.

 We propose Neighborhood Attention, which by design localizes the receptive field to a window around each query, and therefore would not require additional techniques such as the cyclic shift used by Swin.
+Additionally, Neighborhood Attention maintains translational equivariance, which is traded off for efficiency in methods such as HaloNet and Swin.
+We demonstrate that Neighborhood Attention can run even faster than methods such as Swin, while using less memory, with our \natten{} python package.
 We introduce a hierarchical transformer-like model with this attention mechanism, dubbed Neighborhood Attention Transformer, and demonstrate its performance compared to Swin on image classification, object detection, and semantic segmentation.